 Don’t be too concerned if you can’t brush their teeth much at first.
-The most important thing is to get into the habit of brushing so your baby knows that it’s a part of their daily routine.
-As you get used to brushing your baby’s teeth, do it twice a day: once in the morning, and once just before bed.
+The most important thing is to get into the habit of brushing, so your baby knows that it’s a part of their daily routine.

 As your child gets older, it may be tempting to let them brush their own teeth unassisted.
-Though it is important to teach your child to brush independently, it is a good idea to continue helping them brush their teeth till they’re around seven years old and can do it well enough on their own.
+Though it is important to teach your child to brush independently, it is a good idea to continue helping them brush their teeth till they’re around seven or eight years old and can do it well enough on their own.1,2

 Cut down on sugar

 Sugar is a source of food for the bacteria that live in our mouth.
 The bacteria produce acid, which can damage the outer surface of the tooth (called the enamel).
 While saliva in our mouth helps to repair this damage, if there is more damage than repair a hole in the tooth (known as a cavity) can develop.